deepworks-net/github.toolkit/docs/guides/understanding-actions.md

 ## Composite Actions

-Composite Actions combine multiple Core Actions or other operations to create higher-level workflows.
-They orchestrate complex processes by sequencing simpler operations.
+Composite Actions in this toolkit follow the **Loosely Coupled Modular Composition Pattern (LCMCP)**, a design philosophy that emphasizes modularity, encapsulation, and composition.
+While GitHub provides a native composite action format using `using: composite` with steps, this toolkit deliberately uses Docker-based implementations for all actions, including composites.

+### Design Philosophy: Why Docker for Composite Actions

+The decision to use Docker for Composite Actions rather than GitHub's native composite format is based on the LCMCP principles:

+1. **Strict Encapsulation**: Docker containers provide complete encapsulation of dependencies, environment, and implementation details
+2. **Atomic Responsibility**: Each action, whether Core or Composite, maintains a single, well-defined responsibility
+3. **Consistent Interface**: All actions expose the same interface pattern regardless of complexity
+4. **Framework Agnosticism**: Docker-based actions can run in any environment that supports containers
+5. **Progressive Complexity**: Complex behavior emerges from composing simpler modules, not from inheritance or steps

-### What is a Composite Action
+### What are Composite Actions

-Composite Actions are:
+In this toolkit, Composite Actions are:
-- **Orchestrators**: Combine multiple actions into workflows
+- **Higher-level orchestrators**: Combine multiple operations into unified workflows
-- **Higher-level**: Provide business logic and process flows
-- **Flexible**: Can include conditional logic and complex decision-making
-- **Reusable**: Encapsulate common multi-step processes
+- **Business logic containers**: Encapsulate domain-specific processes

-### Structure Differences from Core Actions

-Composite Actions use a different execution model:
+- **Docker-based modules**: Use the same container pattern as Core Actions
+- **Loosely coupled**: Interact with other actions through well-defined interfaces

+### Architecture Pattern

 ```yaml
 name: "Update Changelog"